 Jacky Cheung, Andy Lau, Aaron Kwok and Leon Lai, aka the Four Heavenly Kings, are Cantopop’s answer to New Kids on the Block or Take That while Leslie Cheung and Anita Mui are arguably the genre’s legendary crooners.
-In recent years, Edison Chen, Gillian Chung and Charlene Choi ( The Twins) and Janice Vidal have taken center stage and also courted controversy with a series of sex and nudity scandals.
+In recent years, Edison Chen, Gillian Chung and Charlene Choi (The Twins) and Janice Vidal have taken center stage and also courted controversy with a series of sex and nudity scandals.

-Where Can I Listen to Cantopop?
+Where You Can Listen to Cantopop

 Cantopop is most popular in Hong Kong, China, Singapore, Malaysia, Taiwan and Korea, and also to a lesser extent in Japan.
-Cantopop stars also make world tours, making stops in cities with big Chinese communities, including L.A, New York, San Fransisco, Vancouver and London.
+Cantopop stars also make world tours, making stops in cities with big Chinese communities, including L.A, New York, San Fransisco, Vancouver, and London.

 In Hong Kong, concerts by Cantopop stars take place almost continually.
 Look for local listings.